-In the chart below we see the major causes of death of children under 5 in 2017 compared to 1990.
+In the chart presented here we see the major causes of death of children under 5 in 2017 compared to 1990.
 This type of chart is called a treemap, where the area of each box represents the total number of child deaths for each specific cause.
 The total colored area represents the total number of child deaths in 1990: 11.8 million children died back then, according to the Institute for Health Metrics and Evaluation.1

 There are two major exceptions: the number of deaths from AIDS and the deaths caused by invasive non-typhoidal salmonella (iNTS) has increased.
 Although those numbers were higher in 2017 than 1990, the deaths from both causes have been decreasing since their peak in 2005.

 While the total number of child deaths has more than halved from 11.8 million in 1990 to 5.4 million in 2017, the major causes of child deaths have largely remained the same.

 Almost every seventh child who died in 2017 died of a lower respiratory infection (LRI), which has remained the leading cause of mortality over the past three decades.
 Pneumonia is the leading LRI.
 It is caused primarily by bacterial infections.3

 When we talk about child mortality we usually refer to mortality of children under the age of 5.
 But of all children who die, most do not come close to their fifth birthday: the younger a child is, the higher the risk of mortality.
 Three times as many children die in the first year of their lives than in the next four years.
 And the majority of children who die in their first year die in the neonatal period, the first 27 days after birth.

 Premature birth (being born before the 37th week of gestation) is one of the major determinants of neonatal mortality and therefore complications arising from preterm birth are usually grouped with the neonatal disorders, as we did in our chart.4